JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

 function.
-It creates a short-living memory allocation scope,
+It creates a short-lived memory allocation scope,
 and all allocations will be cleaned up automatically at the end of the `block`.

 Our code to call functions with pointers will look like this: